CAZ catalog and optical light curves of 7918 blazar-selected active galactic nuclei: Compiling the CAZ catalog

 There are a total of 6464 redshift estimates for the 7918 sources (i.e., 82.7\% of the CAZ catalog).
-These are primarily collected from the catalogs mentioned in Sect. \ref{sec_compiling_caz_sources} as well as the Optical Characteristics of Astrometric Radio Sources (OCARS) catalog, which contains both spectroscopic and photometric redshift estimates (\citealt{Malkin2018_OCARS_cat}).
+These are primarily collected from the catalogs mentioned above as well as the Optical Characteristics of Astrometric Radio Sources (OCARS) catalog, which contains both spectroscopic and photometric redshift estimates (\citealt{Malkin2018_OCARS_cat}).
 Lastly, we also search SIMBAD for redshift estimates.
 Since the reliability of these estimates differ and there are often mismatching estimates, we select the final redshift for each source using the following priority order: 4LAC $\rightarrow$ CGRaBS $\rightarrow$ 5BZC $\rightarrow$ SIMBAD $\rightarrow$ OCARS $\rightarrow$ 3HSP.
-The 4LAC catalog has the highest priority because all of its redshift estimates are spectroscopic and their reliability has been checked rigorously, while the 3HSP catalog has the lowest priority because it only has photometric redshifts.
+This priority order is identical to the classification priority order with the exception of 3HSP.
+The 4LAC catalog has the highest priority because all of its redshift estimates are spectroscopic and their reliability has been checked rigorously, while the 3HSP catalog has the lowest priority because it primarily reports photometric redshifts.
 The distribution of the 6464 redshift estimates is shown in Fig. \ref{fig_CAZ_basic_dist} (i).

 We have a total of 4120 (52.0\% of 7918) low-energy (LE; i.e., synchrotron) peak frequencies from the 4LAC (2825 of 4120) and 3HSP (1295 of 4120) catalogs, where the former value is prioritized in case of duplicates.
 In addition, there are a total of 3260 (41.2\% of 7918) high-energy (HE) peak frequencies from the 4LAC catalog.
 The distributions of these LE and HE peak frequencies are shown in Fig. \ref{fig_CAZ_basic_dist} (ii).
 Based on these LE peak frequencies, we consequently identify 1699 sources (41.2\% of 4120) as LSPs, 536 (13.0\%) as ISPs, 1619 (39.3\%) as HSPs, and 266 (6.5\%) as EHSPs using the synchrotron peak frequency thresholds defined in Sect. \ref{sec_intro}.